OceusGreycastle/holbertonschool-low_level_programming/structures_typedef/README.md

 2. Initializes the information the dog has

-3. Makes a new DOG
+3. Defines a new DOG

-4.
+4. Makes a new DOG

+5. frees the dogs